Developing an Open-Source Framework for Quantitative Simulation of Blood Flow and Tissue Motion for Ultrafast Doppler Ultrasound: 3D-FQFlow framework

+In this work, we employ an open-source tool, PFIELD \cite{Garcia2022_20}, a frequency-domain ultrasound simulation tool based on linear acoustic theory.
+PFIELD has been successfully integrated into SIMUS \cite{2016High,2018Meshfree,2018Color}.
+However, the PFIELD/SIMUS implementation generally requires substantial computational time, particularly in 3D scenarios\cite{GARCIA2024108169}, where generating a single frame could take hours.

+To overcome this bottleneck, we propose an optimized PFIELD simulation method.
+Similar to the strategy in \cite{6841027}, the most computationally intensive operations—specifically, the matrix multiplications between propagation accumulation terms in the frequency domain and the incremental propagation terms from frequency stepping—are offloaded onto the GPU.
+Furthermore, based on the weak scattering assumption, scatterers are partitioned and processed via distributed computation.
+The partitioning strategy is dynamically adapted according to available GPU memory, which allows efficient execution even on machines equipped with relatively limited hardware (e.g., NVIDIA GeForce GTX 1050 with 2\,GB memory).
+The detailed procedure is described in Algorithm~\ref{alg:dist-acoustic-calc}.
+This approach enables high computational efficiency.

+Table~\ref{tab:tab2} summarizes the computational performance of three simulation frameworks—Field~II, PFIELD, and optimized PFIELD—as the number of scatterers increases from $1 \times 10^{3}$ to $1 \times 10^{6}$.
+Simulations are conducted in an region of $4\,\mathrm{cm} \times 0.5\,\mathrm{cm} \times 4.5\,\mathrm{cm}$ using a $128$-element probe.
+Among the three methods, optimized PFIELD consistently achieves the best performance across all test scenarios, which produces identical results to the standard PFIELD, requiring only 4,117 seconds for $1 \times 10^{6}$ scatterers.
+In contrast, the standard PFIELD implementation runs out of memory at the largest scale.
+These results clearly demonstrate that the optimized PFIELD substantially improves computational efficiency, particularly for large-scale 3D simulations.

-All tests were run on a workstation with an Intel i7 CPU (12 cores), NVIDIA GTX 1050 GPU, and 64~GB RAM.
-The optimized PFIELD simulated $\sim$1M scatterers over 200 frames within only $\sim$3 hours.
+All simulations were performed on a workstation equipped with a 12-core Intel i7 CPU, an NVIDIA GeForce GTX 1050 GPU, and 64\,GB of RAM.
+The imaging setup employed an L11-4v probe with a seven-angle plane-wave transmission scheme.
+With these parameters, the optimized PFIELD required only about three hours to simulate RF signals for 200 frames.